 How will I use my water bottle?

 Knowing how you plan to use your bottle will quickly narrow your field of choice.
 Is this bottle going to accompany you on rugged backpacking trips where you are counting the ounces of each item of gear?
 Or is it going to accompany you to yoga class, where you want it to look slick next to your yoga mat?
-Some bottles, like the Klean Kanteen Classic, are well suited for a wide variety of environments and activities.
-However, if you are looking for a bottle for one specific purpose, such as multi-day backpacking trips, you're going to be better served by the Platypus SoftBottle.
-If you need a bottle for everyday use around town, the award-winning Lifefactory Classic 22 is a great choice.
-Identify your needs, then find a bottle that fulfills them.
+Some bottles, like BPA-free plastic and stainless-steel options, are well suited for a wide variety of environments and activities.

 Collapsible vs. Rigid

 Collapsible bottles are in their prime when space is limited and weight is crucial.
 Unlike rigid bottles, they don't take up much space when they're empty.
 Just roll them up and pack them away.
-For this reason, they make great back-up reservoirs on multi-day hikes.
-Not only handy in the backcountry, collapsible bottles are also useful when traveling.
+For this reason, they make great backup reservoirs on multi-day hikes.
+Not only handy in the backcountry, but collapsible bottles are also useful when traveling.
+These bottles are the most awkward to use and generally present low durability.

 The most basic purpose of a water bottle is to transport liquids so you can stay hydrated.
-All the bottles in this review did a great job of transporting water, but some were easier to drink from than others.
-"Ease of Use" was our heaviest weighted metric rating because it includes not only drinking from the bottle, but carrying it and using the lid as well.
-Most of this depends in the lid type: is it wide mouth bottle?
-A flip cap?
+All the bottles transport water, but some are easier to drink from than others.
+"Ease of Use" is a key consideration because it includes not only drinking from the bottle but carrying it and using the lid as well.
+Most of this depends on the lid type: is it a wide-mouth bottle?
+A flip-cap?
 A bottle with a narrow mouth?
 We also found that the standard screw cap isn't the most convenient for those of us seeking a bottle to keep us hydrated at work and on the move.
 New cap designs give you some options to assist you in staying hydrated throughout the day.
 When drinking straight from the bottle's body, narrow mouths are easier to use, while wide mouths are handier in the backcountry.
 Bottles with a screw cap, straw lid, flip top, and spouts were all present in our reviews.
 We also had a mix of wide and narrow mouths.
 We broke these up into two groups for further details.

 Quick Access vs. Screw Cap

 Most bottle brands offer a few drinking cap options and for everyday use, we prefer quick access caps.
-The quick access options available range from the Citrus Zinger's straw to the standard push-pull caps offered by Platy Plus and Klean Kanteen.
+The quick access options available range from straws to button-operated flip caps.
 We found two advantages to these quick access cap types.
 First, they allow you quick, one-handed access to your liquids.
 Second, they actually affected how often we drank from our bottles.
-Being more convenient than a screw cap, the quick access cap options lead us to consuming more water throughout the day.
-One tester reported drinking two to three times more water when using a push-pull (or sport) cap, as opposed to her screw cap.
-If you like drinking from your bottle, you're going to drink from your bottle more, and that's its number one function.
+Perhaps it's because they are more convenient or perhaps it's because they're just more fun, we found that we drank more from a flip cap or straw-style bottle.

 A disadvantage of using a quick access cap is that anytime you add parts, you add potential points of failure.
 Additionally, caps that have exposed drinking surfaces tend to get filthy.
 This may not be as much of a concern in the backcountry (just a bit of trail pepper), but if you plan on using your bottle daily, expect to be sanitizing it often.